Patrick-Apilukpuvadol/word_guessing/Readme.md

 Once they have completed entering their details the data will be stored in the highscores.txt file.

-# in-terminal graphics to make the game more responsive
+# In-terminal graphics to make the game more responsive

 ```python
 Attempts left 0